Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Introduction

-In this paper, we extend the statistical theory of kernel covariance operators from the independent scenario to \emph{kernel autocovariance operators} of a stochastic process (that is, kernel cross-covariance operators with respect to a time-lagged version of the process).
-Recently, several applications for dependent data, sequence modeling, and time series analysis based on kernel mean embeddings have emerged.
-Popular approaches include state space models~\citep{SHSF09}, filtering~\citep{Fukumizu13:KBR,Gebhardt2019Kalman}, transition models~\citep{SunEtAl2019, GrunewalderLBPGJ2012} and reinforcement learning~\citep{VanHoof15,LeverEtAl:CCME17,VanHoof17,Stafford:ACCME18, Gebhardt2019Robot}.
-A theoretical tool to understand these concepts is the kernel autocovariance operator, as its plays a role in the RKHS-based approximation of transition probabilities.
+In this paper, we extend the statistical theory of kernel covariance operators from the independent scenario to \emph{kernel autocovariance operators} of a stationary stochastic process (that is, kernel cross-covariance operators with respect to a time-lagged version of the process).
+Recently, several nonparametric models for dependent data, sequence modeling, and time series analysis based on kernel mean embeddings have emerged.
+Popular approaches include filtering~\citep{SHSF09,Fukumizu13:KBR,Gebhardt2019Kalman}, transition models~\citep{SunEtAl2019, GrunewalderLBPGJ2012} and reinforcement learning~\citep{VanHoof15,LeverEtAl:CCME17,VanHoof17,Stafford:ACCME18, Gebhardt2019Robot}, to only name a few.
+A theoretical tool to understand these concepts is the kernel autocovariance operator, as its plays an important role in the nonparametric approximation of transition probabilities.
 This concept has been introduced in an operator-theoretic sense under the name \emph{conditional mean embedding} by~\cite{SHSF09} under strong technical requirements \citep[see also][]{Klebanov2019rigorous}.
-These requirements have later been relaxed by developing the theory in a vector-valued regression scenario~\citep{Gruen12,Park2020MeasureTheoretic}.
-Although time series are one of the primary fields of application, consistency results for the conditional mean embedding have been limited to the case of independent data until now.
+These requirements have later been relaxed by developing the theory in a vector-valued regression scenario~\citep{Gruen12,Park2020MeasureTheoretic, Mollenhauer2020Nonparametric, LiEtAl2022}.
+Although time series are one of the primary fields of application, consistency results for the empirical conditional mean embedding have been limited to the case of independent data until now.
 As an application of the results of this paper, we prove standard consistency statements for dependent data.